 Look, you simply can’t do everything.
 If you’ve done your homework on the role and expectations fronts, identify what you think are the most pressing problems, share them with your stakeholders, gain their buy-in, and focus relentlessly on the top priorities.

-Lower level priorities and new problems will crop up, of course, but at least you’ll either be able to fall back on the agreement you reached or have a constructive conversation on re-assessing priorities based on new realities.
+Lower level priorities and new problems will crop up, of course, but at least you’ll be able to fall back on the agreement you reached and have a constructive conversation on re-assessing priorities based on new realities.
 This gives you a much greater chance to get things done while keeping your credibility intact.

 Introducing Product Management into an organization can be fraught with ambiguity, unreasonable expectations, and threats from every corner.
 But with foresight and planning, it’s possible to set it up for long-term success.
-Either way, it’s going to be roller coaster.
+Either way, it’s going to be a roller coaster.
 So saddle up, buckle in, and get ready for a wild ride!